 - 1. Set the active portal. - 2.
-Sign in to the portal. - Open the Navigator window and click the ArcGIS Urban tab A list of available ArcGIS Urban models containing plans and projects displays. - 4.
-Right-click a plan and select Import as new Scene. - A CityEngine project is created. - All scenarios, parcels, and zoning and overlay layers are imported into a scene. - A terrain layer with the basemap and satellite imagery map is imported.
+Sign into the portal. - Open the Navigator window and click the ArcGIS Urban tab A list of available ArcGIS Urban models containing plans and projects displays. - 4.
+Right-click a plan and select Import as new Scene. - A CityEngine project is created. - All scenarios, with building spaces, parcels, existing buildings, zoning and overlay layers are imported into a scene. - A terrain layer with the basemap and satellite imagery map is imported.